 What’s Left

-2. linux-firmware MR !946 merge - ready, waiting for maintainer review
+2. linux-firmware MR !946 - BT firmware blob, waiting for maintainer review

 References